X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: AQN-induced x-rays

 1. \textit{The modification of the positron's density $n(z)$ in the electrosphere}\\ The most important modification due to high temperature occurs as a result of the ionization of the system.
 Loosely bound positrons leave the system, and strongly bound positrons change their positions and momenta to adjust to the corresponding modifications of the system.
-Indeed, the neutrality of the AQN will be lost due to the ionization at $T\neq 0$, in which case the antimatter nuggets will acquire a negative electric charge due to the ionized positrons.
-The corresponding charge, $Q$, for AQNs can be estimated as follows \citep{Zhitnitsky:2017rop,Ge:2019voa}: \be Q\simeq 4\pi R^2 \int^{\infty}_{z_1} n(z)dz\sim \frac{4\pi R^2}{2\pi\alpha}\cdot \left(T\sqrt{2 m_e T}\right), \ee where $n(z)$ is the density of the positrons (\ref{eq:nz0}) in the electrosphere.
+Indeed, the neutrality of the AQN will be lost due to the ionization at $T\neq 0$, in which case the antimatter nuggets will acquire a negative electric charge due to the ionized positrons. \exclude{The corresponding charge, $Q$, for AQNs can be estimated as follows \citep{Zhitnitsky:2017rop,Ge:2019voa}: \be Q\simeq 4\pi R^2 \int^{\infty}_{z_1} n(z)dz\sim \frac{4\pi R^2}{2\pi\alpha}\cdot \left(T\sqrt{2 m_e T}\right), \ee where $n(z)$ is the density of the positrons (\ref{eq:nz0}) in the electrosphere.
 In this estimate, it is assumed that the weakly bound positrons, with binding energy $\epsilon\lesssim T$, will be stripped off of the electrosphere as a result of high temperature, $T$.
-These loosely bound positrons are localized mostly at the outer region of the electrosphere, at distances $z> z_1(T)\approx (2 m_e T)^{-1/2}$, which motivates the cutoff in our estimate (\ref{Q1}).
+These loosely bound positrons are localized mostly at the outer region of the electrosphere, at distances $z> z_1(T)\approx (2 m_e T)^{-1/2}$, which motivates the cutoff in our estimate (\ref{Q1}). }

 Since the temperature of the AQN's core becomes very high due to the large number of annihilation events in the Earth's interior, a large number of weakly bound positrons will be stripped off of the nugget, and the number density of remaining positrons will drastically decrease.
 The corresponding changes in the electrosphere are determined by nontrivial non-equilibrium dynamics, which shall not be discussed in the present work.
-Instead, we introduce a phenomenological suppression factor, $\kappa$, which effectively accounts for the relevant physics:
+Instead, we introduce a phenomenological suppression factor, $\kappa \ll 1$, not to be confused with parameter $\bar{\kappa}$ introduced earlier, which effectively accounts for the relevant physics:

-Although the computations of the coefficient $\kappa$ from first principles are very difficult and saved for a future study, it is expected that it depends on temperature, $T$, and $z$, since different $z$-shells will be affected by the annihilation processes differently.
-However, we ignore these complications in the remainder of the paper and will treat $\kappa$ as a constant parameter in the range $0<\kappa<1$.
+Although the precise computations of the coefficient $\kappa \ll 1$ from first principles is not possible at this stage, a simple estimate based on simple assumptions will be given below.
+The estimate suggest that $\kappa \sim 10^{-3}$ as a result of dramatic expansion of the electrosphere at high temperatures, in which case the effective density of the positrons (\ref{eq:nz}) will be dramatically diminish.